yamchips/issue-tracker/Learning-notes.md

 Method 1:

-In Avatar element, set the attribute `eferrerPolicy="no-referrer"`.
+In Avatar element, set the attribute `referrerPolicy="no-referrer"`.
 In my case it works.

 Method 2: